Dr. Goldfoot and the Girl Bombs: Development

 Fulvio Lucisano, the head of Italian International Film, wanted to make a sequel to the Franco and Ciccio film Two Mafiosi Against Goldginger.
 American International Pictures agreed to co-finance, provided it could be turned into a sequel to Dr. Goldfoot and the Bikini Machine.

 To satisfy the multinational financial backers, two versions of the film were eventually produced: the Italian version places greater emphasis on Franco and Ciccio, while the American film puts forward Vincent Price's Goldfoot.

 Mario Bava was signed to direct.
 He had no interest in the film but was hired because Lucisano had him under contract, and he did not participate in the post-production phase of the American version.

 AIP's executive supervising the shoot was Louis M. Heyward who had worked with Bava on Planet of the Vampires.

 Casting

 Frankie Avalon was originally intended to reprise his role as Craig Gamble from the first film, but he pulled out due to the impending birth of his third child, and Fabian Forte was cast in his place.
 Fabian said Jim Nicholson of AIP came to him and said "Frankie's having another baby and wants to stay at home... and we have this picture shooting in Italy... [he] was so sweet about it".
+Filmink thought it was a "mistake" that Jack Mullaney and Susan Hart did not return.

 At one stage, the film was titled Dr. Goldfoot and the Love Bomb (a reference to How I Learned to Stop Worrying and Love the Bomb, the strapline of Dr. Strangelove), and Dr. Goldfoot and the S Bomb (a tongue-in-cheek reference to the phrase "sex bomb").